Psewall/ObjectDetection/README.md

 # ObjectDetection
-This is a simple Object detection app in Swift using UIKit
+This is a simple Object detection app in Swift using UIKit.